TouqeerAhmad/FeSSSS/README.md

 To extract the self-supervised features, run the feature extractor ```FeatureExtraction_MocoV2.py``` in respective data set directory by providing the path to the pre-trained self-supervised model and other required arguments.
 For example for cub200, the above file is located in CEC_CVPR2021/dataloader/cub200/ directory.
 A bash file (```run_feature_extractor_mocov2_rest_of_sessions.sh```) demonstrates running feature extractor for all incremental sessions and saving self-supervised features for 60 random crops per each training sample and one central crop per each validation sample.

 ## Self-Supervised Pre-Trained Models
 We have used the following self-supervised models respectively for cub200, mini_imagenet, and cifar100 datasets.
 To avoid overlap between mini_imagenet and imagenet, OpenImages based self-supervised features learned through MoCo-v2 are used instead.
-The ImageNet based self-supervised features are only used for an ablation of CUB200.
+The ImageNet based self-supervised features are only used for an ablation of mini_imagenet.
 ### CUB200:
   1. ILSVRC-2012 based ResNet50 trained via DeepCluster-v2
   2. ILSVRC-2012 based ResNet50 trained via MoCo-v2